-- 1. Physical Controls: For physical records (paper, photographs, pen drives etc.), the CC and the CSs will employ appropriate physical access controls (e.g., locked cabinet in a locked room). - 2.
-Computer systems Controls.
+- 1. Physical Controls: For physical records (paper, photographs, pen drives etc.), the CC will employ appropriate physical access controls (e.g., locked cabinet in a locked room). - 2.
+Computer Systems Controls.
 Electronic security will consist of multiple levels of protections. - a.
-For computer systems containing personally identified information (PII) and personal health information (PHI), security controls that are compliant with HIPAA, National Institute of Standards Technology (NIST) guidelines, and the Federal Information Security Management Act (FISMA) will be utilized and a proper Federal Information Processing Standard Publication (FIPS) 199 assessment will be performed prior to commissioning of these systems. - b.
+For computer systems containing PII and PHI, security controls that are compliant with HIPAA, National Institute of Standards Technology (NIST) guidelines, and the Federal Information Security Management Act (FISMA) will be utilized and a proper Federal Information Processing Standard Publication (FIPS) 199 assessment will be performed prior to commissioning of these systems. - b.
 For computer systems that contain PII but not PHI, appropriate roles-based access and security controls will be used and a 3rd-party security assessment will be performed and documented. - c.
-For computer systems that contain neither PII nor PHI, these systems will also employ rolesbased controls and will conform to the information security and compliance standards of Harvard University.
+For computer systems that contain neither PII nor PHI, roles-based controls will be used and will conform to the information security and compliance standards of Harvard University.